maiatoday/KotlinFlashKards-coroutines/Coroutines/Error handling/1/task.md

 Question:

-**Where is the best way to handle errors inside a coroutine?**
+**Where do you catch exceptions that could be thrown by suspending functions?**

 <div class="hint">
-  try catch in the coroutine
+  Both options are in the code snippet.
+Try it out and see where the exception is caught.
 </div>